DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

-> "I walk right up to the second-last node, kick out the last one, and slam the door shut (set next = NULL).
-Now the party ends one node earlier."
+> "I walk to the second-last node, snip off the last one, and declare: ‘You’re the new end now!’."

 </td></tr>
 </table>